-In order to protect the privacy of students, we do not store student email addresses in a retrievable format whenever they create an account on Code.org.
+In order to protect the privacy of students, we do not store student email addresses in a retrievable format when they create an account on Code.org.
 Instead, we immediately create and store only a one-way hashed version of the email address (which cannot be converted back into the original address), and use it only for the purposes of login, account management, and password recovery.

 Code.org's login approach to student privacy

-We wanted to explain how this works, partly because curious teachers and students may learn something about Internet security from our description, but also to inspire other education sites to consider the same approach in order to better safeguard the privacy of students.
+We wanted to explain how this works, partly because curious teachers and students may learn something about Internet security from our description, but also to inspire other education sites to consider the same approach in order to better safeguard the privacy of students!

 How login works on most web sites